jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_data/latency-calibration.rst

 #.
 Review the mean and standard deviation.
 #.
 Choose whether to write the mean to the video's ``estimated_latency`` field.

-The configuration stores seconds.  :doc:`record` copies the value to the video sidecar as ``estimated_latency_ms`` for traceability.
+The configuration stores seconds.  :ref:`dvrk-record` copies the value to the video sidecar as ``estimated_latency_ms`` for traceability.
 Extraction does not currently subtract this value when correlating acquisition ranges.